zyueinfosec/BLESS/readme.md

 	 > *Please refer to the following url to find out how to set up the Amandroid:*
 	 > http://pag.arguslab.org/argus-saf

 2. The following Java file is used to configure the project.
-Please make sure all configureation is done before you run the framework.
+Please ensure that all configureations are ready before you run the framework.
  	> Path: org.argus.amandroid.alir.securityconfig==> RuntimeConfig.java
 	- executePath : a folder contains sample Android applications for testing our tools.
 	- resPath : the result will save into this folder.